xavidzo/Object-Detection-in-an-Urban-Environment/README.md

 ![](figures/plot4.png)

 #### Cross validation
 As already mentioned, I used the dataset that was already present in the Udacity workspace that was splitted into 87% training, 10% validation and 3% testing from 99 .tfrecords.
 The fact that the files have been randomly suffled and the proportion of the splits give us confidence to have diverse and equally representative enough data for training and validation.
-The validation subset also helps us to spot and avoid to reach some potential overfitting when training the neural network.
+The validation subset also helps us to spot and eventually avoid an overfitting stage when training the neural network.

 ### Training
 #### Reference experiment
 The configuration file of my reference experiment is located in the folder `experiments/ref`.
 I used the default horizontal flip and random crop image data augmentations, and as a learning rate base I set 0.03 with a warmup lr of 0.01
 The network was trained for 3000 steps.
 The orange curve Loss/total_loss and the blue dots in the different charts of Detection_Boxes_Precision/Recall are important metrics to find out how well the network was trained and its ability to yield good predictions.
 It seems the validation loss (blue dot) with value 6.3 at step 2k is slightly bigger than the training loss 6.522 also at 2k.
 This is an early indication of overfitting, and encourages us to try new ideas for better results than the baseline.
 ![](figures/ref_loss.png)
 ![](figures/ref_precision.png)
 ![](figures/ref_recall.png)